privacore/helppages-findx/en/make-findx-your-home-page.md

 ## Change your home page

 **Privafox**
-Privafox is our privacy-oriented browser.
+Privafox is our privacy focused browser.
 To make findx the home page for Privafox:
 1. Open a tab with the web page you want to use as your home page.
 2. Drag and drop that tab onto the **home icon**.

   ![Drag the tab onto the home icon]()